oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 If the ‘allow ip_addr’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip-connection’ command.
 Otherwise it is OPTIONAL.

 The command permits traffic that is consistent with the specified ip_connection.
 A valid ‘allow ip_connection’ command has at least one property of the ip_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the the ip_connection target MUST be treated as an ‘any’.
+Products that receive a source port or destination port where an integer value is specified MAY return a 500 or 501 status code if the L4 protocol is neither TCP nor UDP.

 Products that receive but do not implement the ‘allow ip_connection’ command: